shanmithk/Python-Games/lessons/03_Vectors/02_Using_Vectors.md

 ## Assignment 3

 Let's update the program to allow the user to jump in any direction.
 For this, we will use the example from  `03_vectors.py`.
 In the example program, the player moves along the green line when the space bar is pressed.
 Instead of moving along the line, we will add a thrust vector to the player's velocity when the space bar is pressed.
-Adding thrust will work just like drag, except that you will add the thrust vector to the player's velocity instead of subtracting it.

 1. First, copy your existing gravity bounce program to a new file, so you can keep your existing work.